Ethan0429/COSC102-Lab-Writeups/labs/lab6.md

 {:toc}

 ## Overview
 This is probably going to be the easiest lab you'll have this semester.
 The skeleton code is written for you, and selection sort is a very simple algorithm once you understand the concept.
 The basic idea for this program is to simply read a list of space-separated integers from a text file into a `vector`.
-Then you'll just sort that vector using selection sort.
+Then you'll just sort that `vector` using selection sort, and print the `vector` contents.
 That's literally it.

 ## Your First Algorithm - Selection Sort!